 Helping Your Child Manage Diabetes

-Self-testing blood sugar levels.
-Somewhere between ages 5 and 7 children may start expressing an interest in testing their own blood glucose levels.
-As long as their testing method is correct, there's no reason not to pass along this task to your child.
-By age 8, most children should have this task mastered (unless they're newly diagnosed).
-Parents should remind children to test at the appropriate times and should help interpret blood sugar readings.
+Checking blood sugar levels.
+Somewhere between ages 5 and 7 children may start expressing an interest in checking their own blood glucose levels.
+As long as a parent supervises them and their checking method is correct, feel free to encourage your child to take on this task.
+By age 8, most children have mastered this task (unless they're newly diagnosed).

 Taking insulin.
-Between the ages 8 and 12 most children should be able to administer injections; parents should oversee dose calculation and drawing up of the insulin, although doing so in a hands-off manner will help your child build the skills and confidence she needs to take over the task permanently.
+Between the ages 8 and 12 most children should be able to administer injections.
+Parents are expected to still oversee dose calculation and drawing up of the insulin, although slowly encouraging your child to do more of these tasks themselves is helpful.
+The key is to do so in a way that does not overwhelm your child while they learn the skills and build their confidence in their own abilities.
+Remember that most adolescents still need support in remembering to pre-bolus insulin, correct their numbers, and calculate how long their insulin is working.
 The same goes for regulating insulin pump therapy.

 - Silverstein, J., Klingensmith, G., Copeland, K., Plotnick, L., Kaufman, F. Laffel, L. (2005).
 Children and Adolescents with Type 1 Diabetes.
 Diabetes Care, 28, 186-212.